10 Things to do Over the Holiday Season in Asheville, North Carolina

 6. Treat yourself to a wonderful breakfast at the Blue Ridge Artisanal Buffet

 The best breakfast experience in Asheville is found at the luxurious Blue Ridge Artisanal Buffet at the Omni Grove Park Inn.
 Although quite pricey, it’s definitely worth the splurge for the diverse food assortment and amazing vistas of the Blue Ridge mountains.

 The breakfast buffet is the best value at just $28 per person.
 The buffet features all your standard fare, along with a made-to-order omelet station, a delicious chia pudding bar, an oatmeal bar, fresh squeezed juices, and a doughnut bar.

 7. Enjoy a serene winter walk to a waterfall

 Winter is a fantastic time to explore all the beautiful waterfalls and trails of Western North Carolina.
 As this region is home to more than 200 waterfalls and 100’s of miles of trails within the Pisgah National Forest, there really is no end to the available recreational opportunities.
 As crowds begin to taper off this time of the year, the trails are much more peaceful.
 Also, parking is much less of a hassle.

-A few breathtaking options within an easy drive of Asheville include Catawba Falls (a stunning 100 ft waterfall just a half hour away), Tom’s Creeks Falls (an underrated 2 tiered waterfall about an hr from the city ), and the Triple Falls trailhead (a mile long hike to 3 incredible water falls located just an hr away).
+A few breathtaking options within an easy drive of Asheville include Catawba Falls (a stunning 100 ft waterfall just a half hour away), Tom’s Creeks Falls (an underrated 2 tiered waterfall about an hr from the city), and the Triple Falls trailhead (a 2.5 mile long hike to 3 incredible water falls located just an hr away).
 These options are all perfect for the winter season.
 Bonus – all 3 are pretty easy to get to as they are not located on the Blue Ridge Parkway.
 Be aware that the Parkway often closes down in the case of heavy snow and/or ice.
 It’s best to check the closures page before you head out.